Last updated on November 19, 2025

 Go-Shintai of Life's Origin

 Now Go-Shintai of Life's Origin is almost certainly the best choice for the commander.
 The ability to buy back any shrine that’s gone to the graveyard is an effect that this deck was sorely lacking.
-And creating shrine tokens is a really innovative way to boost the effects of shrines without needing too many of them on the battlefield.
+And creating Shrine tokens is a really innovative way to boost the effects of shrines without needing too many of them on the battlefield.

 The Best Shrine Payoffs

-Sythis is the best option in my opinion since the life gain really helps you stay alive long enough to deploy all your shrines, but some combination of these is likely a must for the deck.
+Enchantress has been a fan favorite deck in Magic for a long time.
+There’s no reason we can’t make good use of cards like Argothian Enchantress, Enchantress's Presence, and Sythis, Harvest's Hand here too.
+Sythis is the best option since the lifegain really helps you stay alive long enough to deploy all your shrines, but some combination of these is likely a must for the deck.

 Sterling Grove

-Granting shroud to all your shrines should protect them against everything other than mass removal, and you can go grab a key removal spell or new shrine using the second ability if you’re in a pinch.
+Finally we have another staple of Legacy enchantress decks.
+Sterling Grove does literally everything you could want a card to do in this deck.
+Granting shroud to all your shrines should protect them against everything other than mass enchantment removal, and you can go grab a key removal spell or new shrine using the second ability if you’re in a pinch.
 There are few archetype-specific cards as good as this.

 Is Shrine a Creature Type?

-“Shrine” is still only an enchantment type, not a creature type.
-The type line on the new Go-Shintai cards have led a lot of players to ask this question.
-“Legendary Enchantment Creature – Shrine” implies that shrine may now be a creature type, because if it isn’t then what creature type are these?
+No, “shrine” is only an enchantment type, not a creature type.
+The type lines on the Go-Shintai cards have led a lot of players to ask this question.
+“Legendary Enchantment Creature – Shrine” implies that shrine may be a creature type, because if it isn’t then what creature type are these?

 Do Changelings Count as Shrines?